Optimal Polynomial-Time Estimators: A Bayesian Notion of Approximation Algorithm: Existence and Uniqueness

 \subsubsection{Positive Results}

-We give two existence theorems for ${\FallU(\Gamma)}$-optimal estimators.
+We give two existence theorems for ${\FallU(\Gamma)}$-optimal estimators (the fall space $\FallU$ was defined in Example~\ref{exm:e_uni}).
 Theorem~\ref{thm:exists_all} shows that, for appropriate steadily growing functions ${r}$ and ${l}$, \emph{all} distributional estimation problems of rank ${n-1}$ admit ${\FallU(\Gamma_r,\Gamma_l)}$-optimal estimators when trivially extended to rank ${n}$.
 The extra parameter serves to control the resources available to the estimator.
 To illustrate its significance using the informal\footnote{Strictly speaking, this example cannot be formalized in the framework as presented here since the set of prime numbers is in $\textsc{P}$.
 We can tackle it by e.g. taking ${\textsc{NC}}$ instead of ${\textsc{P}}$ as the permissible time complexity for our estimators, but we don't explore this variant in the present work.} example from the introduction, observe that the question \enquote{what is the probability 7614829 is prime?} should depend on the amount of available time.
 For example, we can use additional time to test for divisibility by additional smaller primes (or in some more clever way) until eventually we are able to test primality and assign a probability in $\{0,1\}$.

-However, in general the estimators constructed in Theorem~\ref{thm:exists_all} are non-uniform.
+However, in general the estimators constructed in Theorem~\ref{thm:exists_all} are non-uniform because they rely on the advice string to emulate the $Q$ with the lowest Brier score.
 Theorem~\ref{thm:exists_smp} shows that, under certain stronger assumptions on ${r}$ and ${l}$, for \emph{samplable} distributional estimation problems there is an estimator which requires only as much advice as the sampler.
 In particular, the existence of a uniform sampler implies the existence of a uniform ${\FallU(\Gamma_r,\Gamma_l)}$-optimal estimator.

 We will use the notation ${\eta: \NatFun \Nats^{n-1}}$ defined by

 \begin{samepage} \begin{theorem} Fix ${l: \NatFun \Nats^{>0}}$ steadily growing.
 Denote ${\Gamma_{\textnormal{adv}}^n:=(\Gamma_0^n,\Gamma_l)}$.
 Fix ${r: \bm{1} \xrightarrow{\Gamma_{\textnormal{adv}}}\Nats}$ steadily growing.
 Assume ${\GrowR=\Gamma_r}$, ${\GrowA=\Gamma_l}$.
 Consider ${(\Dist,f)}$ a distributional estimation problem of rank ${n-1}$.
 Then, there exists an ${\FallU(\Gamma)}$-optimal estimator for ${(\Dist^\eta,f)}$.